PrivacyProjectSEED/Privacy/README.md

+The goal of this project is the following:
+Taking two graphs and a given list of nodes, find as many pairs as possible between the two graphs.

 Python 3.9 is the minimum Python version required to run this program, you can download it here: https://www.python.org/downloads/
 Networkx is also required in order to run this program, you can set it up here: